wijiler/Bashitor/README.md

 <h3 align="center"> ~/About </h3>

-<h4 align="center"> Basheditor automatically adds new lines to your bashrc config file in linux</h4>
+<h4 align="center"> Bashitor automatically adds new lines to your bashrc config file in linux</h4>

 -------------------------------------------------------------------------------------------------------

 ### *Example:*
 ```

-Basheditor -A -e neofetch
+Bashitor -A -e neofetch

 ```